MatthieuDartiailh/bytecode/doc/api.rst

       the largest known stack effect.
 This works fine with most instructions.
       0 means return the stack effect for non-taken branches.
 1 means return the stack effect for taken branches.

+      .. versionchanged:: 0.8
+         ``stack_method`` was changed from a property to a method in order to add the keyword argument *jump*.

 ConcreteInstr
 -------------